The Set Up (Brooklyn Nine-Nine): Plot

 The squad is called to Downtown Brooklyn for a bomb threat on a The Marvelous Mrs. Maisel tour bus.
 However, the Federal Bureau of Investigation has already been called and is taking over the case.
 Holt (Andre Braugher) quickly hands them the case, which frustrates Jake (Andy Samberg).

 Jake confides in Rosa (Stephanie Beatriz) that he feels like the FBI is not taking the case seriously.
 That night, he decides to investigate on his own and finds a suspicious man arriving at the bomb location, which is close to an IRS building.
 The man tries to flee but Jake catches him and arrests him.
 However, Holt tells him that the FBI already solved the case and caught the criminal, who confessed.
 As the man Jake arrested was in custody, he lost his job and plans to sue the precinct for the wrongful arrest, which makes Holt consider suspending Jake.
 However, O'Sullivan (John C. McGinley) shows up and offers to drop the suspension charges against Jake.

 Jake tells Holt and Amy (Melissa Fumero) that he suspects that O'Sullivan set him up so he could take down Amy's NYPD reform program.
 In order to prove if he hired the man, Amy and Rosa take O'Sullivan to a bar to get him drunk but both end up drunk and O'Sullivan has not reached his limit due to his high alcohol tolerance.
 After some rounds, Amy confronts him about blackmailing Jake but O'Sullivan says he isn't involved in that, he was only messing with the precinct's vending machine.
+He also tells Amy and Rosa that he was sincerely helping Jake because he believes that no police officer should ever face discipline for their actions under any circumstances, which completely disgusts them.
 Amy tries to warn Jake, who may have found a lead on the man giving a fake address, but he left his phone at the precinct.